Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 - Portability of knowledge artefacts where applicable

-Enterprise AI procurement should protect data and derived artefacts without assuming transfer of foundational model ownership.
+Enterprise AI procurement commonly addresses data and derived artefact ownership without assuming transfer of foundational model ownership.

 Enterprise AI procurement expands the organisation's cyber and privacy risk surface.